 The overall process of adding a map to an Android application is as follows:

-- Install the Android SDK.
+- Install Android Studio.

 - Install and configure the Google Play services SDK, which includes the Google Maps Android API.
 Note: If you use the Google Maps Android API with a Google Maps APIs Premium Plan license, you must download and configure the Premium Plan SDK instead.